 Our last note here: It can be tough to leave the home you raised your children and made so many memories in.
 Make sure to give yourself and your family adequate time to accept the change and say your goodbyes.
 Take pictures, enjoy one last family gathering, and make sure this change is something that you really want (and maybe even need) before it’s too late to change your mind.

 Leaving an empty nest isn’t just a regular move.
 It’s closing one chapter of your life and stepping into a new one—a process than can be both exhilarating and emotional.
 Over the years you’ve probably amassed a formidable collection of possessions, and some may have immense sentimental value while others…not so much.
+But organizing and decluttering is part of the packing process.
 Some tips on decluttering:

 • You may need professional help in decluttering and downsizing your belongings.
 A professional organizer can help you purge in a systematic, timely fashion, and help you hold on to the things that truly matter while getting rid of those that don’t.